Brent Appel joined the NAU sports medicine staff in 2013-14. His primary sport responsibility is women's basketball.

 Originally from Iowa, Appel earned his Bachelor's of Science Degree from Iowa State University in 2010.
 As an undergraduate student athletic trainer, he worked with various Cyclone athletic teams including football, women's volleyball and women's tennis.

 Appel is also a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association and is First Aid/AED Certified as a professional rescuer.
-He is a member of the National Athletic Trainers Association as well as the Rocky Mountain Athletic Training Association.
+He is a member of the National Athletic Trainers Association, Rocky Mountain Athletic Training Association as well as the Arizona Athletic Training Association.

 Outside of his Athletic Training career, Appel enjoys mountain biking, snowboarding, hiking and spending time with his wife, Emily, and dog, Sully.